u1teriormotives/DevKit/README.md

 - Go
 - Kotlin
 - Dart
-- and many others that are planned to be supported
+- and many others are planned to be supported

 After having learned of the horror that is React (& other frameworks like it), I conceived the idea of DevKit as a way to simplify the uselessness of a "virtual DOM"